Menthol

 This section has been translated automatically.

-3-p-methanol, a white crystalline powder with a peppermint smell and taste.
-Natural D-mentol is extracted from the essential oil of Japanese peppermint (Mentha arvenis var. piperascens) (see below: field mint).
+3-p-methanol, a white crystalline powder with a peppermint-like smell and taste.
+Natural D-menthol is obtained from the essential oil of Japanese peppermint (Mentha arvenis var. piperascens) (see also field mint).
 Menthol does not have to be declared as a component of a fragrance combination.
-Due to its content of essential oils, menthol has a cooling and thus antipruritic effect by activating the cold receptor(menthol receptor) TRPM8.
+Due to its essential oil content, menthol has a cooling and thus antipruritic effect by activating the cold receptor(menthol receptor) TRPM8.

 Field of application/use